 - ILL requests for journal articles and book chapters will be sent to libraries that have these materials in their collection and have permission to share these materials.
-Articles and book chapters will be delivered from the lending library directly to your ILLiad account as a pdf document.
+Articles and book chapters will be delivered from the lending library directly to your UTC Library Account as a PDF document.
 We suggest saving all pdf documents to your own preferred device once received.
 Files are removed from your account 60 days after the delivery date or after 5 downloads.

-- Beginning Fall 2020, all ILL requests for monographs will be assessed for purchase for the UTC Library collection.
-This assessment will consider cost, relevance to curriculum and research needs, and the availability of the item in an electronic format where licensing allows for the utilization by all students, faculty and staff.
-If a requested item meets criteria for purchase, we will prioritize purchase in an electronic format.
-Purchase of a print copy will only occur when licensing options prevent access to all UTC students, faculty, and staff or in cases where electronic licensing is cost prohibitive.
+- All ILL requests for monographs are assessed for purchase for the UTC Library collection.
+This assessment will consider cost, relevance to curriculum and research needs, and the availability of the item in an electronic format where licensing allows for the utilization by all students, faculty, and staff.
+If a requested item meets the criteria for purchase, we will prioritize purchase in an electronic format.
+Purchase of a print copy will only occur when licensing options provide limited access to UTC students, faculty, and staff or in cases where electronic licensing is cost prohibitive.
 In cases where we decide an item is not viable for purchase, ILL staff will request a physical item be sent to the UTC Library from another library.

 - Lending and borrowing are conducted between libraries and not between libraries and individuals.
 By submitting an ILL request, users of the ILL service agree to abide by the due date, renewal policies, and any additional restrictions that lending libraries impose on their materials.

 What does it cost?